Ingest MQTT Data into Apache IoTDB

 Batch Setting

-In Apache IoTDB, writing hundreds of data entries simultaneously can be challenging when configuring on the Dashboard.
-To address this issue, EMQX offers a functionality for batch setting data writes.
+In Apache IoTDB, writing hundreds of data entries simultaneously can be challenging when configuring on the Cloud Console.
+To address this issue, EMQX Cloud offers a functionality for batch setting data writes.

 When configuring Write Data, you can use the batch setting feature to import fields for insertion operations from a CSV file.

-• Remarks: Used only for notes within the CSV file, cannot be imported into EMQX Platform.
+- Remarks: Used only for notes within the CSV file, cannot be imported into EMQX Cloud.

 Note that only CSV files under 1M and with data not exceeding 2000 lines are supported.